 Now, Metal Lathe may be the next thing you have to work with.
 And you can’t help feeling nervous about that.

-What is a Metal Lathe Machine?
+What Is A Metal Lathe Machine?

-The metal lathe is a machining apparatus used to shape metal pieces by holding and rotating it by the lathe.
+The metal lathe is a machining apparatus used to shape metal pieces by holding and rotating them by the lathe.
 At the same time, a tool bit is moved forward into the work for cutting action.

-The lathe machine has been developed a lot for producing screw threads, drilling, cutting, tapping, turning, etc. of metal nowadays.
+The lathe machine has been developed a lot for producing screw threads, drilling, cutting, tapping, turning, etc., of metal nowadays.
 In contrast, the basic lathe was designed to cut cylindrical metal stock only.

 Things You Need to Know Before Starting